shuhui-wang/myacademicresume/content/home/experience.md

         Developing watershed management strategies to reduce non-point source pollution
         * Conceptualized the research and developed the theoretical framework
         * Designed 60 Best Management Practice (BMP) scenarios and developed a database for watershed management
         * Developed a simulation-based optimization framework to search cost-effective watershed management strategies and compared the performance of several advanced MOEAs applied to a real-world muli-objective optimization problem.
-The average cost of optimized strategies is 32.22% or 47.83% of the commonly used strategies.
+The average cost of optimized strategies is 32.22% or 47.83% of the commonly used strategies
         * Delivered a presentation on non-point source pollution studies and watershed management to international graduate students (2022-5-16)
-        * First-authored the research manuscript, which has been accepted (Journal of Environmental Management)
+        * First-authored the research manuscript, which was published

         Assessment of influencing factors on non-point source pollution critical source areas